-- 6-speed manual transmission
+- 5-speed manual gearbox

 The imported mini-truck surged in popularity in the wake of the first 1970s fuel crisis and rising gas prices.
 The 4-cylinder engines in the import trucks were more economical than the V8 and straight-6 engines that powered the bigger domestic models.

 The little trucks from Toyota, Datsun/Nissan, and Mazda offered more responsive handling than their larger cousins.
 The Big Three got into the import truck market as well.
 Ford sold a Mazda pickup as the Courier, while Chrysler sourced its Read More